udayDarbar/DataBase_625/README.md

 This interface is designed to connect to a database where the listed stored procedures are already defined.
 These procedures should match the parameter definitions in the `procedures.js` file.

-In a production environment, you would need to create an API gateway or backend service that securely connects to SQL Server and executes these procedures.
-The current implementation simulates these connections for demonstration purposes.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.